ci1xgk/Fellowship_Webpage/Workshop_Sep2021.md

 - Improved modelling and integrative strategies
 - Consideration to assess and improve resilience

 The workshop was facilitated by a series of invited talks by experts on from academia, industry and UK orginisations.
 Title of the talks and speakers information are listed the [agenda]() (see the appendix).
+During the lunch break, there was a virtual networking event on Gather allowing participants to meet each other online.

+At the end of the workshop, participates were directed into Miro's whitebaords letting them to enter their thoughts, comments and ideas.
+The result of this brainstorm can be seen hereunder:

-A direct outcome of the workshop was an online document capturing the ideas formed during a workshop’s breakout session.
-This document will then be used as a starting point to develop a multi-authored contribution for publication, while seeking the feedback from the workshop’s speakers.
+A direct outcome of the workshop is an online [document]() capturing these ideas formed during the workshop’s breakout session.
+This [document]() can be used as a starting point to develop a multi-authored contribution for publication, while seeking the feedback from the workshop’s speakers.